-- Under OPP Purpose section: - Updated language to reflect the Coordinating Committee's responsibility to approve new networks (DURSA Section 4) - Under OPP Policy, General Eligibility Requirements section: - Updated language to reflect the expanded Definition of Participant (DURSA Section 1) - Removed language that an applicant can only exchange solely as an agent of a Covered Entity (DURSA Section 1) - Updated language to include Third Party Technology vendors (DURSA Section 17.05) - Clarified that the gateway implemented must comply with the Performance and Service Specifications for each applicable use case.
-This is also updated under the Technical Requirements section - To better manage expectations, clarified that the submission of the signed Application and DURSA Joinder Agreement must also include a Business Associate Agreement. - Under OPP Disposition Application section: - Removed reference to "UDDI/Web Service Registry" which are no longer valid terms and left "eHealth Exchange Directory" only, for consistency across all OPP documents
+- Under OPP Purpose section: - Updated language to reflect the Coordinating Committee's responsibility to approve new networks (DURSA Section 4) - Under OPP Policy section, A. General Eligibility Requirements: - Updated language to reflect the expanded Definition of Participant (DURSA Section 1) - Removed language that an applicant can only exchange solely as an agent of a Covered Entity (DURSA Section 1) - Updated language to include Third Party Technology vendors (DURSA Section 17.05) - Clarified that the gateway implemented must comply with the Performance and Service Specifications for each applicable use case.
+This is also updated under the Technical Requirements section - To better manage expectations, clarified that the submission of the signed Application and DURSA Joinder Agreement must also include a Business Associate Agreement.
+And that education regarding the BAAs purpose can be provided. - Under OPP Procedure section, D. Disposition Application: - Removed reference to "UDDI/Web Service Registry" which are no longer valid terms and left "eHealth Exchange Directory" only, for consistency across all OPP documents - Under Definitions Section: - Defined Business Associate Agreement (BAA) as it relates to the Participant agreements - Defined Third Party Technology

-URSA-Drive Change
+OURSA-Drive Change